-An Advanced Care Directive (“ACD”) is a legally binding document that helps an individual express his or her wishes about future medical treatments under the Medical Treatment Planning and Decisions Act 2016.
-It is important to note that an ACD provides a mechanism for patient autonomy to be respected in the event that the individual loses decision making capacity.
+An Advanced Care Directive (“Advanced Care Directive”) is a legally binding document that helps an individual express his or her wishes about future medical treatments under the Medical Treatment Planning and Decisions Act 2016.
+It is important to note that an Advanced Care Directive provides a mechanism for patient autonomy to be respected in the event that the individual loses decision making capacity.

-1. Understanding the requirement for an ACD
+1. Understanding the requirement for an Advanced Care Directive

-3. Legal requirements for making an ACD
+3. Legal requirements for making an Advanced Care Directive

-4. Consulting people to build your ACD
+4. Consulting people to build your Advanced Care Directive

-5. Keeping your ACD safe and secure
+5. Keeping your Advanced Care Directive safe and secure

-Advance care directives can only be given by a person with decision making capacity in relation to each statement in the directive.
+An Advanced Care Directive can only be made by a person with decision making capacity in relation to each statement in the directive.
 The individual must be able to understand the nature and effect of each statement in the directive before signing the document.